Crustaceans are invertebrate animals characterised by a hard exoskeleton, a segmented body, and jointed limbs.

 Porcellio scaber

-This species is normally grey, oval-bodied and measuring up to 12mm long, sometimes tinged with orange, yellow or red.
-There are two pairs of antennae on the head, the inner pair being very small.
-At the rear the tiny last segment (telson) is flanked by a pair of appendages called uropods.
-This is a common species often found in gardens.
+This species is typically grey, oval-bodied, and can reach up to 12mm in length, occasionally exhibiting tints of orange, yellow, or red.
+It has two pairs of antennae on its head, with the inner pair being quite small.
+At the rear, the small final segment (telson) is accompanied by a pair of appendages known as uropods.
+This species is frequently found in gardens.

 #